 Monday, September 8, 2008

-When it comes to school reform, corporate cheifs get their say, congress and president's make epic decisions. governors set statewide policy, bureaucrats imposes rules and regulations, superintendents hatch and enforce procedures, and opinion makers declare all manner of 'truths.'
-But there is one critical voice that is rarely heard.
-It is that of the classroom teacher.
+When it comes to school reform, corporate chieftains get a say, legislators "investigate" and pass bullshit laws. governors set statewide policy, bureaucrats impose the resultant rules and regulations, school superintendents enforce this silliness, and amateur opinion makers declare all manner of 'truths.'
+But when it comes to school reform there is one voice that is rarely, if ever, heard.
+That of the classroom teacher.
+No one asks them: "What do you think?
+What's not working?
+What gets in your way?
+What might actually make things better?"

 No comments: